-This article is intended to take a cursory look at the history of the popular phrase "Mail Order Brides."
-"Mail Order Bride" is a very emotional phrase that automatically comes with a negative connotation.
-It is perceived as demeaning even though the vast majority of people are unclear of the rich history associated with the phrase.
+So what is a Mail Order Bride?
+The term Mail Order Bride is often expressed as a misconception that denotes negative connotations.
+Mail Order Bride is perceived as demeaning even though the vast majority of people are unclear of the rich history associated with the phrase.
 Unfortunately, that history led to some of the common stereotypes and stigmas that have carried over to today.

 Where there is a need, there is someone to fill it.
 In 1849, there was an average looking woman named Eliza Farnham who knew that she was no beauty but was astonished to be the target of admiring eyes wherever she went in the Gold country.
 She was so shocked at the barbaric lives the men were leading that she began a campaign to bring proper ladies to the West which she thought were needed to civilize it.
 There was a rigorous application that the women had to complete to guarantee that only the best and most virtuous women would arrive on the ship Angelique.
 To the dismay of the hopeful bachelors, only three women disembarked, leaving many angry and frustrated.
 Even though Eliza had the right idea, she was unable to turn her idea into a successful enterprise.

 The constituents of the territory were so pleased with Asa's matrimony efforts that they elected him to a seat on the legislative assembly.
 One paper ran the following: "Mr. Mercer is the union candidate for joint councilman for King and Kitasp counties, and all such bachelors, old and young, may, on election day, have an opportunity of expressing, through the ballot box, their appreciation of his devotedness to the cause of the union, matrimonial as well as national."